Jun-depo/Human-Protein-Atlas-Image-Classification/README.md

 ### The image classification model.

-Since each images can have more than one labels.
+Since each images can have more than one label.
 I can't use softmax function for highest probabilty class.
 I used binary classification for each of 28 labels to predict whether the image contains that label.

 I used single model method for the classification.
 I tried InceptionResNetV2 and ResNet50.
 InceptionResNetV2 worked better under the my limited testing condition, I preceeded with InceptionResNetV2.
 I initially used pretrained InceptionResNetV2 model which I could only fed 3 image channels.
 I switched to non pretrained model, that allowed me to feed all 4 channnels of image data.

 ### Protein localization label inference in the test data.

 For each image, I classified labels for 8 random crops, took max probabilty for each label out of 8 crops.
 Initially, I calculated mean probabilty for 8 random crops.
 Then, I thought certain crops might contain more information for label classification.
-I didn't have time to test which method was better for the classification.
+I didn't have time to test which method (mean or max) was better for the classification.

-I got external data one day before the closure of the competition.
-I could only train 12 epochs with extra data (I loaded my previously trained weights.
-I run about 12 more epochs after the competition, did get better results.
+I got external data one day before the completion of the competition.
+I could only train 12 epochs with extra external data (I loaded the previously self-trained weights with official train data).
+I run about 12 more epochs post the competition, did get better results.